-The 2021 Annual Stockholders' Meeting (ASM) of Premium Leisure Corp. ("PLC" or the "Company") will be held on May 27, 2021at 10:00 A.M. and the Board of Directors of the Company has fixed the end of trading hours of the Philippine Stock Exchange, Inc. on April 16, 2021 ("Record Date") as the record date for the determination of stockholders entitled to the notice of, to attend, and to vote at such meeting and any adjournment thereof.
+The 2021 Annual Stockholders' Meeting (ASM) of Premium Leisure Corp. ("PLC" or the "Company") will be held on June 25, 2021 at 10:00 A.M. and the Board of Directors of the Company has fixed the end of trading hours of the Philippine Stock Exchange, Inc. on May 27, 2021 ("Record Date") as the record date for the determination of stockholders entitled to the notice of, to attend, and to vote at such meeting and any adjournment thereof.